riiich/Space_Fighters/README.md

 # Space_Fighters

-This is an SFML game application that I created in Fall of 2020.
+This is an SFML game application developed in C++ that I created in Fall of 2020.

 Space Fighters is a bootleg version of the Space Invaders.